-Deciding which college is the best choice requires viewing it from several angles—academically, socially, and financially.
+Deciding which college is the best choice for your student requires viewing it from several angles—academically, socially, and financially.

 And while they’re all important components, the financial piece—specifically, financial aid—can be a deal-breaker or a deal-maker.
-That’s why it’s critical that you scrutinize your child’s award letters, which may look different from one school to the next.
+That’s why it’s critical that you scrutinize your child’s , which may look different from one school to the next.
 To compare award letters, here’s what to do after you receive them.

 Understand Scholarships and Grants